 Cork is one of the most vibrant places to visit in Ireland.
 This place has a variety of places to visit and some amazing things to do and with this, we assure you will never get bored of anything.
-Cork is backed with a rich history which is evident in the number of castles and old buildings which have their origins in the Medieval to Modern periods.
-With these great things to do and places to visit there are some of the things, you cannot miss while your visit and for this Travelila has narrowed down all the great Things to do in Cork.
+Cork is backed with a rich history which is evident in the number of castles and old buildings that have their origins in the Medieval to Modern periods.
+With these great things to do and places to visit there are some of the things, you cannot miss while your visit, and for this Travelila has narrowed down all the great things to do in Cork.

 Visit The English Market

 This eccentric food market is located in the heart of Cork City and with an eye-catching fountain at its center.
 This market is trading since 1788 and has the perfect touch of its historical background and being under the possession of the Cork City Council it becomes one of the world’s oldest municipal markets.
 This market is stuffed with fresh seafood, artisan bread, and other specialties you can find it here only.
 You can imagine the beauty of the market by understanding the fact that Queen Elizabeth II of Great Britain visited here on her first-ever state visit to the Republic of Ireland in 2011.
 If you want to know where to go in Ireland then you can look here.